 Public schools across California will include the landmark civil rights case Mendez v.
-Westminster in history and social science courses based on a bill signed by Gov. Gavin Newsom.
+Westminster in history and social science courses as a result of legislation signed by Gov. Gavin Newsom.

 “This legislation will help ensure that every student understands the significance of Mendez v.
-Westminster, which exemplifies the immense potential of uniting for a common purpose — educational access,” said Orange County Superintendent of Schools Dr. Stefan Bean.
-“This groundbreaking ruling stands today as a testament to the strength of our community and serves as a powerful reminder of what we can achieve when we work together to support all students.”
+Westminster, which exemplifies the immense potential of uniting for a common purpose — educational access,” Bean said.
+“It was a groundbreaking ruling that stands today as a testament to the strength of our community and serves as a powerful reminder of what we can achieve when we work together to support all students.”

-The Mendez v.
-Westminster case began in 1943 when Gonzalo and Felicitas Mendez attempted to enroll their children at Westminster’s 17th Street School but were denied entry due to their Mexican heritage.
+The case of Mendez, et al v.
+Westminster, et al dates back to 1943, when Gonzalo and Felicitas Mendez attempted to enroll their children at Westminster’s 17th Street School but were denied entry due to their Mexican heritage.
 Despite their U.S. citizenship, they were directed to a lesser-quality school designated for Mexican-American students.

 Joining forces with four other Mexican-American families and Los Angeles attorney David Marcus, the Mendez family challenged the basis for legalized school segregation in federal court, arguing it violated the Equal Protection Clause of the 14th Amendment.